 The reason some IRAs have to file tax returns and pay taxes comes down to unrelated business taxable income (UBTI).
 There are certain transactions that cannot be carried out through your IRA without incurring taxes.
 Here, we take a closer look at the types of business transactions that may require the IRA holder to file a tax return and pay taxes.

-Hi I’m Joe, Yieldstreet’s Director of Retirement Services.
+Hi I’m Joe, Founder of WealthFlex.
 Let’s take a quick look at why some IRAs need to file tax returns and pay taxes.

-Not all transactions done in an IRA are tax-advantaged.
-And some IRAs need to file a tax return called a 990t.
-The issue is what is called “unrelated business taxable income” or UBTI.
-It sounds like a goofy name for it, but it makes a lot of sense when you examine where it comes from.
+Not all transactions done in an IRA are tax advantaged.
+And some IRAs need to file a tax return called a 990-T. The issue that can result in an IRA having to file a 990-T is “unrelated business taxable income” or UBTI.
 IRAs are governed in a section of the treasury code that governs all tax-advantaged entities including non-profit organizations.
 Any income derived that is unrelated to the purpose of a tax-advantaged organization does not afford the organization the same tax benefits.
-So in the case of an IRA, the purpose is for individuals to save for retirement.
-So any activity not consistent with that in an IRA is either prohibited or it’s taxed.
+In the case of an IRA, the purpose is for individuals to save for retirement.
+So, any activity not consistent with that in an IRA could be subject to taxation.

 This would be the same situation if your IRA were to purchase a percentage of any passthrough entity with those same facts.

 Now, if your IRA were to purchase any portion of an entity that pays its own taxes, and doesn’t pass the business activity through to your IRA, then everything is fine.
 If you invest in Boeing stock with your IRA, for example, there’s no problem even though Boeing has acquisition indebtedness because Boeing pays its own taxes.
-If your IRA is a member of a passthrough LLC that borrows money to assets, there could be UBTI there and you should talk with a tax professional about that.
+If your IRA is a member of a passthrough LLC that borrows money to purchase assets, there could be UBTI, and you should speak to a tax professional.

 Learn more about how you can take retirement planning to the next level with a Yieldstreet IRA.
 Contact us at [email protected] with any questions.